Historical Accuracy (Q&A):

 In the less reliable text of Jean Froissart, a contemporary of Carrouges and Le Gris, he states that the two men "jousted for the first engagement, but nothing was forfeited."
 His book that contained the account was published in 1390, less than four years after the duel took place.
 However, Froissart was living in the Netherlands at the time and was not present for the fight.
 He heard the story later from unknown sources.
 Of the five medieval texts that describe the duel, Froissart's is the only one that mentions a joust.
 To enrich the scene, Eric Jager, author of The Last Duel, quotes Froissart's account of an entirely different event, the Saint-Inglevert jousts of 1390.

 No. This appears to be movie fiction that was drawn from a fictional element in Eric Jager's book The Last Duel.
 King Charles VI's official historian, Michel Pintoin, who was likely at his side and observed the duel, wrote that the two men "abandoned their horses" at the start of the battle.
 Jean Froissart, who was living in the kingdom of the Netherlands at the time, wrote about the duel several years after it took place and stated that the two men "arranged themselves on foot" after first being on their horses.
-None of the contemporary historical accounts of the duel mention the two men killing each other's horses.
+None of the contemporary historical accounts of the duel mention either of the horses dying during the duel.

 In his book, Eric Jager portrays Jean de Carrouges and Jacques Le Gris as using single-handed cutting and thrusting swords worn on their belts, which he somewhat confusingly refers to as "estocs."
 Most estocs (or tucks) that we've researched are two-handed.
 It seems just as possible that they would have been using longswords in 1386, especially given that they were fully armored.
 Specifically, these would have likely been standard 14th-century type XV arming swords.
 If they were indeed using longswords, it's also possible they were half-swording.
 This involves gripping the sword blade near the center with the opposite hand in order to deliver more forceful blows into an opponent's armor. -HROARR